spaceport-dev/hud-core.js/TRANSMISSION-HANDBOOK.md

       * `'+confirmed': 'it'` tells it to add the CSS class `confirmed` to the button itself (`it`).
 Of course.
 Here is the markdown for that section.

-### **Why Use Server State?
-The Single Source of Truth**
+**Another Rationale: Server State–The Single Source of Truth**

-While Launchpad provides tools for managing state on the client (like `documentData` for optimistic updates), the core strength of the Transmission pattern lies in its ability to rely on **server state**.
+While Launchpad provides tools for managing state on the client (like `documentData` for optimistic updates), one of the core strengths of the Transmission pattern lies in its ability to rely on **server state**.

 **Why is this important?**